 He was more than a good man, although that should be enough.
 John Joseph McDermott Jr., whose family called him J.J. and who at various times went by John, Johnny or Jack, remains the greatest forgotten golfer in American history, a man gifted with enough talent that his records still hold up more than 100 years after he set them and 47 years after his death.
-As we celebrate the history of American golf with this year’s U.S. Open returning to Shinnecock Hills, one of the oldest clubs in the New World, it’s worth knowing that J.J.
+As we approach what would have been U.S. Open week, it’s worth knowing that J.J.
 McDermott remains the youngest winner of the championship and the first native-born American to hoist the U.S. Open trophy.
 He also is one of only six players to win the championship back to back, a feat that prompted Grantland Rice to eventually write of him: “To our off-side way of thinking John was the greatest golfer that America had ever produced, amateur or professional, when it came to a combination of nerve, coolness and all-around skill from the tee to the green.”

 Yet he isn’t even an afterthought in today’s conversations about the greatest players.
 Most modern golfers, if they’re honest, don’t even recognize his name.
 The reason for his virtual evaporation from history is tragic and sad.
 And it is worthy of some modern-day reflection.